cloud-gov/cg-site/content/docs/apps/leveraging-authentication.md

 ### Register your application instances

 You will first need to register all instances (such as dev, staging, and production) with cloud.gov's UAA.
-Right now this is a manual process, so you will need to [contact a member of the cloud.gov team]({{< relref "docs/help.md" >}}).
-Please note that you will need to request a separate registration for the GovCloud environment.

-For each application instance, you will need to provide:

-- a name (such as `my-project-dev`)
-- a callback URL (such as `https://example.com/auth/callback`)
-- the cloud.gov environment (GovCloud or E/W)

-The cloud.gov team member who is assisting you will provide a `client_secret` for each registered application.
-You should protect these secret keys as you would a password.
+To register your instance, use the [uaa-credentials-client]({{< relref "docs/services/uaa-credentials-client.md" >}}) service.

 ### Integrate with your application